hack3rlife/blog-aws-webhosting/index.md

 layout: default
 ---

-# Jekyll Site Hosted on AWS S3 Using GitHub Actions
+# Static Website Hosted on AWS S3 Using GitHub Actions
+This website was built using Jekyll, deployed to S3 through Github actions.